tmdinosaurcenter/bylaws/README.md

 # TMDC-Bylaws
-Bylaws of the Two Medicine Dinosaur Center
+Bylaws of the Montana Dinosaur Center